 SI.
-No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the or asse Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of the registered owner iciary of the (1) (2) (3) (4) (5) ( 6) Number, if applicable CSR Registration Name Registered address Not Applicable (NA) NA NA NA NA NA NA
+No lincluding complete Pincode of the or asse Date of creation Amount of CSR amount spent Details of entity/ Authority/ beneficiary of registered owner iciary of the (1) (2) (3) (4) (5) ( (6) Number, if applicable CSR Registration Name Registered address Not Applicable ( Not Applicable (NA) NA NA NA NA

-(All the fields should be captured as appearing in the revenue record, flat no, house no, Municipal Office/Municipal Corporation/ Gram panchayat are to be specified and also the area of the immovable property as well as boundaries)
+(All the fields should be captured as appearing in the revenue record, flat no, house no, Municipal Office/Municipal Corporation/Gram panchayat are to be specified and also the area of the immovable property as well as boundaries)

-- 9. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per sub section-5 of section 135 of the Companies Act, 2013.
-(Not Applicable) - Sd/-Baldev Prakash (MD & CEO)
+9. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per sub section-5 of section 135 of the Companies Act, 2013. - (Not Applicable)

-Sd/-Shahla Ayoub (Chairperson CSRESG Committee)
+Sd/-Baldev Prakash (MD & CEO) Sd/-Shahla Ayoub (Chairperson CSRESG Committee)